Dear Mrs. Woolf,

 Yet, this is my first effort to reach you.
 A faint whisper crosses the universe.

 I don’t know these answers.
-But I’ll keep writing.
+But I’ll keep trying, writing, asking.